 8. Grilled Pecan Pie

 Grilling Pecan Pie in butter seems like overkill… until you bite into a slice of luscious Grilled Pecan Pie at The Camellia Grill.
-This bold move isn’t just over the top, it’s also a winning move that earns the dessert its own category.
+This bold move isn’t just over the top, it’s also a winning move that earns the grilled dessert its own category.

 Where to Eat Finger-Licking-Good Grilled Pecan Pie in New Orleans